aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 {{% /alert %}}

-## Split a Document Using Different Criteria {#split-a-document-using-different-criteria}
+## Split a Document by Different Criteria {#split-a-document-using-different-criteria}

-Aspose.Words allows you to split EPUB or HTML documents into chapters according to various criteria.
+Aspose.Words enables you to split EPUB or HTML documents into chapters according to various criteria.
 In the process, the style and layout of the source document are preserved for the output documents.

 You can specify criteria using the [DocumentSplitCriteria](https://apireference.aspose.com/words/net/aspose.words.saving/documentsplitcriteria) enumeration.
 So you can divide a document into chapters using one of the following criteria or combine more than one criteria together: